hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_security_policy.html.markdown

 ---

-A `association` block supports the following:
+An `association` block supports the following:

 * `domain` - (Required) One or more `domain` blocks as defined below.
 Changing this forces a new Frontdoor Security Policy to be created.